 Don’t worry about getting your budget perfect on the first try.
 The most important thing is that you have a budget — you can make adjustments and updates each month as you go.

 Keep your budget plan updated every month.
 If you get a pay raise, add it to your income.
 If you experience an unexpected drop in income or a new regular expense, figure it into your budget and make the necessary cuts.

 7. Build an Emergency Fund

 Life happens.
-It could be a lost job, car repairs, injury, illness, or any one of countless potential situations.
+It could be a lost job, car repairs, personal injury, family illness, hurricane or storm damage, or any one of countless potential situations.
 Everyone faces a financial crisis now and then, but an emergency fund can keep it from becoming a catastrophe.